zantuaw09/Python-1st-Project/README.md

 Working on this game through Python was actually very fulfilling, as I could combine/test my general programming knowledge of the language along with learn to experiment with a bunch of new kinds of code of new thanks to the features brought by the Pygame library.

-Naturally, designing a video game as my first project had me run into a ***lot*** of new problems that seemed to come out of nowhere -- a staple in game development.
+Naturally, designing a video game as my first project had me run into a ***lot*** of new challenges that seemed to come out of nowhere -- a staple in game development.

 The greatest struggles I faced throughout this project was with the system of graphics that pygame uses, which I had no experience in and had intended to have my book images be easy to move around as well as clearly visualize what order a given list of call numbers was in.
 Since the position of any surface is normally static, they can more easily be adjusted by placing *rectangles* over the surface and moving them around specific points on it.
 I spent a good period of the project timeframe just tinkering around with my book graphics' rectangles trying to find an intuitive way of moving the books around and would constantly run into different roadblocks involving these rectangles, often causing me to change how I wanted the primary gameplay to work.